Building Sustainable, Resilient Health Systems

 - In communities worldwide, many people can’t pay for health care and quality is substandard.

-Low- and middle-income countries are committed to universal health coverage (UHC) and better primary health care but steps must be taken to support their getting there.
+Low- and middle-income countries are committed to universal health coverage (UHC) and better primary health care but they sometimes need targeted support to get there.
 Governments and health providers have to become more accountable.
 Health financing needs to be improved so people don’t risk financial crisis when they seek health care.
 Poor, underserved, and socially excluded groups must be ensured equitable access to health care.
 And more attention must be paid to quality, so that essential health services do what they’re meant to do: improve health and survival.

-The Abt-led, USAID-funded Local Health System Sustainability Project (LHSS) will work with up to 52 countries to strengthen their health systems as a means to achieve UHC and improve population health and well-being.
-Interventions will focus on reducing financial barriers, holding health services accountable for meeting all clients’ needs and making sure that the care patients receive meets minimum standards.
-To help countries transition away from donor support, the project will team with local organizations to co-design interventions—with local actors leading implementation.
+The Abt-led, USAID-funded Local Health System Sustainability Project (LHSS) helps countries around the world transition to sustainable, self-financed health systems as a means to support access to UHC and improve population health and well-being.
+Activities focus on reducing financial barriers, improving access to essential health services, and making sure that the care patients receive meets minimum standards.
+To ensure sustained progress and prepare countries to transition away from donor support, the project teams with local organizations to understand local realities and jointly design and implement tailored solutions.

 Header Photo: Valérie Baeriswyl for Communication for Development